 Most of your vitamin C intake goes to repairing and creating human tissue, which means it’s essential for healing wounds.
 It also helps create strong teeth and bones.
 If you have a vitamin C deficiency, you may see more hair loss because without it, hair strands age becoming brittle and easily broken.

-Some of the best food you can add to your diet if you have a vitamin C deficiency includes:
+Some of the best hair growth food you can add to your diet if you have a vitamin C deficiency includes:

 - green peppers